okuvshynov/rlscout/README.md

 7. game server maintains the state of the search.
 It is backed by SQLite; training, self-play and evaluation loops communicate with it using 0MQ.

 Immediate next steps:
+0. get rid of all hardcoded constants in the code.
 1. Batching for self-play. we already run multiple search procedures in parallel, but call prediction on batch of size 1.
 This is very inefficient for any underlying HW (CPU, Apple's Neural Engine, GPU).
 Aggregate across the self-play and evaluate once instead
 2. Implement value model head.
 3. Experiment on model